 This is more of a luxury souvenir brand, but they do have gifts under $50 as well.
 I have been to their tea salons many times and have always admired their souvenirs like the tea /biscuits sets and very nicely packaged tea boxes.
 I’d recommend having afternoon tea or lunch/dinner there as well because their food, service and ambience is actually well worth the time (and price).

 You can find their locations on their website here.
-You can also make your purchases online too.
+Surprisingly, TWG Tea is also available online for shipping.
+Super convenient.

 Online store: https://www.naiise.com

 I personally have bought stuff from Naiise for my Singaporean friends as gifts for their birthdays.
 Locals love it just as the tourists do!
-There’s lots of quirky products there so I love to window shop whenever I pass by an outlet.
+There’s lots of quirky Singapore- themed products there so I love to window shop whenever I pass by an outlet.
+Other than snacks, they also have home decor and small , local-themed souvenirs.

 Bonus: Souvenirs you should NOT buy in Singapore for your friends back home